 NPDES (National Pollutant Discharge Elimination System) is that permit program.
 It specifically addresses stormwater runoff discharges.
 Runoff by rain or by snowmelt picks up pollutants on impervious surfaces and generally conveys them directly into the nearest waterbody.
 Stormwater runoff that is not comprised entirely of stormwater is considered to be illicit.
 Illicit discharges of pollutants harm our waters and jeopardize our health.

 Sometimes permittees (those organizations required to have NPDES permits) have illicit discharges that they might not be aware of.
 Other times permittees are aware of their illicit discharges but need reminders of their lawful obligations.
 And sometimes the general public contributes to illicit discharges because they do not know how harmful pollutants in stormwater can be, or they do not consider their actions to be contributing factors.
-If you wash your vehicle on your paved driveway dirt, grease, oil, and detergent will be picked up in the next rain (or by you if you hose down the driveway) and those pollutants will be carried directly into the water in your community.
+If you wash your vehicle on your paved driveway dirt, grease, oil, and detergent will be picked up in the next rain (or by you if you hose down the driveway) and those pollutants could be carried into your street and directly into the storm drain that empties in a nearby waterbody.

-The Clean Water Act, and subsequently the NPDES program, calls for citizen participation through education and involvement.
+The Clean Water Act calls for citizen participation through education and involvement.
 We provide training to those who wish to become more engaged in protecting and maintaining the integrity of the waters in the communities where they live.
 We call this program “Certified Stormwater Volunteers.”

-The National Stormwater Center also provides training to university-level students.
-These future environmental science, engineering, and environmental consultant graduates rarely receive instruction specifically in the NPDES program, and they need to understand the permitting and compliance process to better serve their organizations and their customers.
+We also provide NPDES training to university-level students.
+These future environmental science, engineering, and environmental consultant graduates rarely receive instruction specifically in the this program at the college level.

 Please consider a tax deductible donation!
 Public funding allows us to continue to develop and deliver stormwater training to community residents and college students free of charge, to subsidize annual membership fees for students, and to fund stormwater work projects for students.
 Donations also allow us to continue our work in identifying non-compliant Industrial and Construction organizations for the purpose of getting them to fulfill their lawful obligations.